-Edge of Frame presents two online talks as part of Animate Projects’ Accelerate Sessions series, supported by Arts Council England’s Emergency Response Fund.
-The talks have been put together by Edwin Rostron, and will be hosted by Dr Lilly Husbands.
-Featuring artists Edwina Ashton, David Jacobs, Katerina Athanasopoulou, Amy Lockhart, Cheng-Hsu Chung and Wednesday Kim, these talks will provide an insight into a diverse range of contemporary animation practice and a chance to hear these acclaimed and influential artists discuss their work.
+In October 2020 Edge of Frame presented two online talks as part of Animate Projects’ Accelerate Sessions series, supported by Arts Council England’s Emergency Response Fund.
+The talks were put together by Edwin Rostron, and hosted by Dr Lilly Husbands.
+Featuring artists Edwina Ashton, David Jacobs, Katerina Athanasopoulou, Amy Lockhart, Cheng-Hsu Chung and Wednesday Kim, these talks provided an insight into a diverse range of contemporary animation practice.
+Both talks are archived below.

 Edge of Frame: Human After All

 Artists Amy Lockhart, Cheng-Hsu Chung and Wednesday Kim discuss their vibrant, absurd and transgressive work in animation and beyond.
 Hosted by Dr Lilly Husbands.
 6pm, Thursday 15th October

 Three of the most exciting contemporary animators working today come together to discuss their work, its contexts and connections.
 With overlapping interests in internet culture, the absurd, and the endless potential of animation to distort the human body, these three artists are unafraid to take the medium into intense, outrageous and exhilarating extremes.
 The talk explores how they have navigated their inspirational artistic practices.

 Edge of Frame: Stretching the Frame

 A discussion on Virtual Reality and animation, with artists Katerina Athanasopoulou, Edwina Ashton and David Jacobs.

 Hosted by Dr Lilly Husbands.
 6pm, Thursday 1st October